 The Metropolitan Mayors Caucus and its partners have engaged a number of projects to help area municipalities achieve a balanced and healthy housing stock.

-The Homes for a Changing Region program helps municipalities identify solutions to their most pressing housing challenges, create a balanced mix of housing types, and serve the needs of multiple generations of residents and workers.
-Over the last 18 years, Homes has helped municipalities endure the housing bubble of the 2000s, the Great Recession and foreclosures of the 2010s, and the uncertainty around the COVID-19 pandemic in the 2020s.
+The Homes for a Changing Region (Homes) program helps municipalities identify solutions to their most pressing housing challenges, create a balanced mix of housing types, and serve the needs of multiple generations of residents and workers.
+Over the last 18 years, Homes has helped municipalities endure the housing bubble of the 2000s, the Great Recession and foreclosures of the 2010s, the uncertainty around the COVID-19 pandemic in the 2020s, and respond to growing affordability challenges.

 Homes for a Changing Region is a good fit for any municipality grappling with important housing questions, including:

 Homes provides fast and highly targeted technical assistance through a housing needs assessment, discussion of local stakeholders, panel of housing experts, and a final action plan.
-The Caucus has received funding for this project from the Chicago Community Trust, Harris Family Foundation, and the Illinois Housing Development Authority.
+The Metropolitan Mayors Caucus has received funding for this project from the Chicago Community Trust, the Harris Family Foundation, and the Illinois Housing Development Authority.
+Through the years, the Metropolitan Mayors Caucus has partnered with Metropolis 2020, the Chicago Metropolitan Agency for Planning, the Metropolitan Planning Council, and BRicK Partners to provide the Homes program.

 2021-2023: Cicero, Fox Lake, Lockport, Park Ridge, Richton Park, Summit, Woodridge